certusone/kb/source/key_management.rst

 Key Management
 ==============

-For validator operations you need two types of keys in the Cosmos network.
+For validator operations, you need two types of keys in the Cosmos network.

 **Validator Key**
-    As discussed in :doc:`hsm` this key is used by your nodes to participate in the consensus.
+    As discussed in :doc:`hsm`, this key is used by your nodes to participate in the Tendermint consensus.

 **Account Key**
-    The key for your Cosmos account.
-This account holds your Validator's balances and claim rights for rewards.
+    This key for your Cosmos account.
+The account holds your validator's balances and claim rights for rewards.
-    This is the account you initially bonded your validator with and can also unbond it with.
+    This is the account you initially bonded your validator with, and can also unbond it with.

-As the handling of the *Validator Key* has already been handled by the above-mentioned article we will now focus on the *Account Key*.
+As the handling of the *Validator Key* has already been addressed in the HSM article, we will now focus on the *Account Key*.

 Handling of the Account Key